predsci/CHMAP/CHD-mkdocs/docs/ml/unsupervised.md

 The algorithm used for our unsupervised detection model is known as K-Means.
 This is an unsupervised method of clustering.
-The basic idea is the algorithm assigns n samples/observations to k clusters whereby each observation belongs to the cluster with the nearest mean.
+The basic idea is the algorithm assigns n samples/observations to k clusters whereby each observation belongs to the cluster with the nearest cluster centroid.
 Each sample/observation receives a cluster label based on both spatial and intensity data, and these labels are then grouped into coronal holes and active regions.
 You can plot each detection individually, or both active regions and coronal holes on the same map.